England vs USA, World Cup 2022: When is it, where is it and how to watch on TV

 What TV channel is the game on?

 The game will be shown live on ITV1.
-You can also stream it on ITV Hub.
+You can also stream it on ITVX.

 Head-to-head record